 This section of rttpd.conf configures the logging of events.
-You can set global settings to specify the cycling of all log files, or configure the cycling of each log file individually.
+You can set global settings to spec the cycling of all log files (see the following configuration items), or configure the cycling of ear log file individually (see "Advanced log file settings" on page 161).

 log-dir Default directory in which to store log files.

 Туре: string

 Default value: application-root/var (%r/var)

-log-maxsize ize Maximum log file size in bytes.
+log-maxsize Maximum log file e size in bytes.

 Туре: integer

 Default value: 0

-log-max-history Maximum number of log lines to retain for monitoring
+log-max-history Maximum numbe er of log lines to retain for monitoring

 Туре: Integer

 Default value: 10

-log-cycle-time Time at which logs will cycle, in minutes from midnight.
+log-cycle-time Time at which log gs will cycle, in minutes from midnight.

 Туре: integer

 Default value: 240 (i.e. 0400 hours).

 ne is greater than 1440 it is taken from the start of the week (Midnight Sunday This allows weekly log cycling on a specific day if the period is set accordingly as

 log-cycle-period Interval between cycling logs, in minutes.

 Туре: integer

 Default value: 1440 (i.e. daily)

-log-cycle-suffix Suffix for cycled that can be used logs.
-See the UNICX manual page for strftime to see the possible format string here. Туре: string Default value: %u log-cycle-offset Specifies how m any minutes to take off the current time when creating the suffix. Туре: integer Default value: [The same as log-cycle-period.
-For example, if cycling at 0400 hours, the time passed into strftime to create the suffix will be 0400 hours the previous day.] og-level errors and events that are reported to the log files when Liberator is operatines are shown in Table A.1 below. all error messages and their associated logging level can be found as "Append ile messages and formats" on page 245 Туре: string Default value: info Value Description DEBUG Reports all errors and events.
+log-cycle-suffix Suffix for cycled logs.
+See the UNICX manual page for strftime to see the possible format string that can be used here. Туре: string Default value: %u log-cycle-offset Specifies how many minutes to take off the current time when creating the suffix. Туре: integer Default value: [The same as log-cycle-period.
+For example, if cycling at 0400 hours, the time passed into strftime to create the suffix will be 0400 hours the previous day.]

+log-level Determines the errors and events that are reported to the log files when Liberator is operating.
+Acceptable values are shown in Table A.1 below. all error messages and their associated logging level can be found as "Appendix e messages and formats" on page 249 Туре: string Default value: info

+Value Description DEBUG Reports all errors and events.
 INFO Reports events and information regarding normal operation and all errors included in the WARN, NOTIFY, ERROR and CRIT debug levels.
 WARN Reports minor errors and all errors included in the NOTIFY, ERROR and CRIT debug levels.
 NOTIFY Report errors regarding data corruptions and all errors included in the ERROR and CRIT debug levels.
 ERROR Reports serious errors regarding network connections and all errors included in the CRIT debug level.
 CRIT Reports critical errors that prevent Liberator running.